 The following information shall be reported weekly while the survey activity is under way:

-d) status of the activity, including number of kilometres of seismic data acquired, both in total and over the last week, both boat km and square kilometres.
+- status of the survey activity, including number of kilometres of seismic data acquired, both in total and over the last week, both boat km and square kilometres,

-The licensee shall submit a final report to the above-mentioned authorities as soon as the survey is complete.
+The licensee shall submit a final report as soon as the survey is complete.